lifangchen2021/ResoFox/README.md

 ResoFox supports real-time generation and export of both plots and data tables:

 - Users can save generated plots—such as diffraction patterns (2θ vs intensity) and resolution curves—as `.png` images via the **Save Image** button in the GUI.
-- The program automatically prints detailed diffraction peak data—including 2θ, d-spacing, resolution, and relative intensity—to the console and optionally saves it as `.txt` or `.csv` files.
+- The program automatically prints detailed diffraction peak data—including 2θ, d-spacing, resolution, and relative intensity—to the console and optionally saves it as  `.csv` files.
 - All output files are UTF-8 encoded and compatible with Excel or other scientific plotting software for downstream analysis.